AlbertBS2/MLOps-Pipeline-Stars-Predictor/README.md

     python3 start_instances.py
     ```

     In the output you will see the internal IP addresses of the Development and Production machines.
+They will be saved to the file `ip_addresses.json`.

     Add these IPs to the Ansible hosts file `/etc/ansible/hosts`.

-You need to be as a *root* user to edit this file.
+    ```bash
+    sudo vi /etc/ansible/hosts
+    ```

+    Modify or add these lines in the file.

     ```
     [servers]